The town of Sankt Johann im Pongau is considered the gateway to the Sportwelt Amade ski area and one of the most famous sports centers in Austria.

 In addition to skiing, Alpendorf has a toboggan run, indoor tennis courts and a squash court, indoor and thermal pools, a city sauna, a fitness center and a massage parlor.

-Scheme of Alpendorf resort
+Scheme of the Alpendorf resort